joshbruce/fourth-earth-raw/public/content.md

 This base of guidelines should allow you to create a game in any setting with any theme populated by any type of living beings without requiring much in terms of equipment using a simple action mechanic that incorporates tension and strategy.

-There are multiple mechanics that have been considered to increase the complexity of the simulation with recommendations that keep it minimal and integrated rather than feeling bolted on.
+There are multiple mechanics that have been considered to increase the realism (and complexity) of the simulation with recommendations that keep it minimal and integrated rather than feeling bolted on.
+They are detailed in the extensions secion.

 We also offer guides for various types of play as examples and a different starting point beyond Fourth Earth RAW: